elcicd/el-CICD-docs/README.md

 ## el-CICD-project-repository

-The _el-CICD-project-repository's_purpose is to define each project's structure and act as the Project Information Repository.
+The _el-CICD-project-repository's_purpose is to define each project's structure and act as the Project Definition Repository.
 This includes each microservice and it's location and codebase, the name of the standard Git branch each microservice will use as a development branch, which test environments the project doesn't need to support, and how many sandbox environments the project needs.

-### Project Information File
+### Project Definition File

 For simplicity, the structure of the repository is flat, so all projects will be defined in the root of the el-CICD-project-repository.
 Each project will have a separate YAML or JSON file, and **the name of the file must match the project's name.**

-The Project Information File defines each project.
+The Project Definition File defines each project.
 It can be written in either YAML or JSON, must be names the same as the project, and has the following content:

 ```yaml
 rbacGroup: devops                    # The OKD RBAC group the project belongs to